-The draft Supplementary Guidance states that food and drink uses will not be permitted in this type of location unless it has been demonstrated that there will be no adverse impact on the viability of nearby town centres.
+The draft Supplementary Guidance states that food and drink uses will not be permitted in this type of location unless it has been demonstrated that the premises impact on the viability of nearby town centres.
 While the application has not been accompanied by a Town Centre Impact Assessment it is considered that the premises is of a scale which would ensure that it would not have an adverse impact on Bonnyrigg town centre.